perezfra/VIP_webinars_Intel_FPGA/README.md

 ### 2. Strategies to debug a VIP pipeline (Nov, 4th)
     - Overview of system level considerations and key video concepts
     - Introduce the methods to build up and debug video systems
+    - Use System Console to control VIP cores when you don't have CPU or software available yet
     - Overview of Avalon-ST Video protocol

 ### 3. Integrate a simple custom component (Nov, 19th)